What are benefits? What are the benefits that EvCC offers?

 What is Long Term Disability?

-The Long term Disability booklet is a helpful guide to answer any questions you may have about LTD. Also, you'll have to fill out the Required Enrollment Form.
+The Long term Disability booklet (not yet available for 2015 via the PEBB website), is a helpful guide to answer any questions you may have about LTD. Also, you'll have to fill out the Required Enrollment Form.
 (Scroll down to "Long-term disability," and click the "Long-Term Disability Enrollment/ Change link).
 Please note that there is a 90-day waiting period for Basic Disability.
 For more information on Long Term Disability, please visit the LTD page on the PEBB website.

 What kind of Life Insurance does EvCC provide?
 How do I change my Life Insurance coverage?

 Voya is the provider for life insurance.
 All benefit-eligible employees are provided with $25,000 Basic Life Insurance for death from any cause & $5,000 Basic Accidental Death & Dismemberment (AD&D) at no charge in life insurance at no cost.
 Optional supplemental insurance is available to you and your spouse/ domestic partner as well as dependents.
 Follow this link to review the premium costs for supplemental costs You may elect to change your life insurance at any time during the year.
 Submit the Life and AD&D Insurance Enrollment/ Change Form (scroll down to "Life and accidental death and dismemberment insurance," and click "Life and AD&D Insurance Enrollment/ Change") to HR.
 You may be required to submit the Life Insurance Evidence of Insurability Form when requesting higher coverages.